felipefrm/lexical-analyzer/README.md

 # Lexical Analyzer for CSmall Language

 ### 1. Csmall
-Small-C is a subset of the C programming language, with a reduced amount of tokens.
+Csmall is a subset of the C programming language, with a reduced amount of tokens.

 ### 1. How To Run
 ```sh